Jong Il-ryong: Biography

 After studying at the Central Advanced Management School (인민경제대학) he was elected a member of the Central Committee and a member of the Standing Committee at the 2nd Party Congress in March 1948.
 In August 1948, he was elected to the 1st convocation of the Supreme People's Assembly.
 When the cabinet took office in September, he was appointed Minister of Industry.
 He attended the first and second session of the SPA held between January 28 and February 1, 1949.
 In June 1949, the Standing Committee was abolished as the North and South Labor Party merged, and he lost his position as a Standing Committee member.

-After the sudden death of Kim Chaek, the deputy prime minister and Minister of Industry in February 1951, he was promoted as successor to Industry Minister on February 6 according to the decree of the Presidium of the Supreme People's Assembly.
+After the sudden death of Kim Chaek, the Vice Premier and Minister of Industry in February 1951, he was promoted as successor to Industry Minister on February 6 according to the decree of the Presidium of the Supreme People's Assembly.
 In August 1957, he was re-elected as a deputy to the 2nd convocation Supreme People's Assembly, and in September, at the 1st meeting of the 2nd Supreme People's Assembly, he was elected as vice-chairman of the Cabinet and the Machinery Industry Minister.

 In October 1966, he was reported to have been dismissed from the political committee at the 2nd Conference of the Workers' Party of Korea.
 In November 1967, he was elected as a deputy of the 4th Supreme People's Assembly.

 In September 1958, he was awarded the 1st Class Order of the National Flag.
 He died on January 14, 1978, and was buried at the Patriotic Cemetery.